 Assessment and Advisement/Counseling Information

-- New, first time college students are required to take the Assessment in Math, English or ESL prior to orientation and registering for class(es).
+- New, first time college students have the option to take the Assessment in Math, English or ESL or bring in transcripts to a counselor proving eligibility prior to orientation and registering for class(es).
 See section above on Student Success & Support Exemption requirements.

-- After taking the assessment, students should meet with a counselor or academic advisor to choose classes based upon assessment results.
+- After taking the assessment, students should meet with a counselor or academic advisor to choose classes.
 This can be done by calling the Counseling Center at (408) 288-3750.

 - Students who enroll in Open Curriculum classes ONLY or EMT classes ONLY are exempted from the Assessment and advisement.

 - All high school students (R-40) and special admit students (R-42) are required to take the Assessment and attend an advisement/counseling session.

 - A student may be exempted from the Assessment if the student has one of the following:

 - A high school transcript showing prerequisite eligibility.

 - A transcript indicating an A.A./A.S., B.A./B.S., M.A./M.S. or a higher degree.

 - A transcript indicating completion of college-level English or Math needed as prerequisites.

 - AP, IB or EAP test scores for math and English placement.